avidbots/flatland/docs/core_functions/model_plugins.rst

     // These two functions are called before and after the physics step, the
-    // time data contained in timekeeper and ROS simulation from from
+    // time data contained in timekeeper and ROS simulation time from
-    // ros::Time::Now() has been set correctly
+    // ros::Time::Now() have been set correctly
     virtual void BeforePhysicsStep(const Timekeeper &timekeeper) {} // time t
     virtual void AfterPhysicsStep(const Timekeeper &timekeeper) {}  // time t + dt